-Orange is one of Europe's biggest telecoms operators in the EMEA region.
+Orange is one of the biggest telecoms operators in the EMEA region.
 By the end of 2020, it served some 259m customers in Europe, Africa and the Middle East, offering a range of mobile, fixed line and broadband services, including streaming TV.
 Mobile alone accounted for 214m customers, and fixed broadband for 22m.
 In several markets it offers financial services, following the acquisition of insurer Groupama's banking division, now Orange Bank.
 The business has evolved dramatically over the past 30 years.
-At the end of the 1990s, the state-controlled communications group, then known as France Telecom, had expansion on its mind, establishing footholds in other European territories, not least the UK, where it snapped up local mobile service Orange - which had originally been launched by Hutchison Telecom - as well as internet service Freeserve.
-However, the shopping spree brought with it substantial debts, which had risen to E70bn by 2002.
+At the end of the 1990s, France's state-controlled communications group, then known as France Telecom, had expansion on its mind, establishing footholds in other European territories, not least the UK, where it snapped up local mobile service Orange - which had originally been launched by Hutchison Telecom - as well as internet service Freeserve.
+However, the shopping spree brought with it substantial debts, which had risen to €70bn by 2002.
 That year the group almost outdid Vivendi for record corporate losses as it wrote off the value of failed investments.
 A new management team gradually restored the group's fortunes and began the slow process of reducing its debt mountain.
 In 2006, France Telecom unveiled an ambitious restructuring program in which all its worldwide mobile, internet and business communications businesses were merged under the acquired Orange brandname.
-As the group focused more intently on its international operations, the France Telecom name was retired into the background, and finally dropped altogether in July 2013.
-Since then, Orange has been gradually unpicking its network of foreign investments selling off weaker units to focus on a handful of major markets.
+As the group focused more intently on its international operations, the France Telecom name was retired into the background, and finally dropped altogether in 2013.
+Since then, Orange has been gradually unpicking its network of less profitable foreign investments, selling off weaker units to focus on a handful of major markets.
 In 2016, in the biggest such deal, it sold its share of leading UK mobile carrier EE to BT.
 Group revenues for 2020 were €42.3bn with net income of €3.0bn.
 France remains Orange's biggest market by far, accounting for over 42% of revenues.
 Spain and Poland are the two next most important by revenues, but the group's largest customerbase is in Africa & the Middle East, where it has more than 128m mostly pre-paid mobile customers spread across 18 countries.
 The French state continues to own a 23% stake in the group.
 Stephane Richard was chairman & CEO for more than a decade until 2021.
 Christel Heydemann succeeded him as CEO in 2022, and a new chairman is still to be appointed.

 Which agencies handle advertising for Orange?
 Find out more from the Account Assignments database.